Showing posts with label economics. Show all posts

 The authors draw on a number of other historical examples to support their argument that inclusive institutions drive progress, while extractive ones cause a society to stagnate and even to collapse.
 Some are fascinating.
 There is the decline of the Mayan civilization.
 There are the differing paths of nations and polities in Africa – a chapter on South Africa is especially interesting, suggesting as it does that black African farmers were progressive and invested heavily in the late 19th century, but that colonial institutional constraints then frustrated them.
 Other evidence is drawn from the Spice Islands, Axum and Nubia.
 In Africa, the authors draw on Sierra Leone and Zimbabwe as examples of countries that have had extractive governance, and have failed; and Botswana as a country that evaded the worst excesses of colonialism and has prospered, with the help of wise leadership (in particular that of Seretse Khama, its first leader).

-But for some reason historians themselves appear to have abandoned the field.
+But they are not historians.
+For some reason history as a discipline appears to have abandoned the field.
 As Jo Guldi and David Armitage argue in their 2014 book The History Manifesto, they have tended to retreat into silos and specialise on a minute scale, immured in the minutiae of historiography and immune to the broad sweep of human experience.
 Thus a modern historian will have an encyclopedic knowledge of the parish registers of some obscure village in the 16th century, but could never write on the scale of historians of the past such as Gibbon, Toynbee or A.L.
 Rowse.
 Guldi and Armitage think this unfortunate, but I wonder if that much has been lost; after all, other disciplines have taken their place.
 Tainter trained as an anthropologist.
 Diamond is a biophysical scientist.
 And Acemoglu and Robinson are economists.
 There is nothing to regret in this.
 But it holds traps, not least that it demands a multidisciplinary mind; what if the clue you seek is in a body of literature or a journal that you would not have encountered?
 In my view Acemoglu and Robinson do fall into that trap in places – but more of that below.

 For now, their argument may be summed up as follows: History shows that extractive institutions make everyone poor.
 Inclusive institutions, in which property rights and intellectual property are secure from seizure, and the way is not blocked by elite monopolies, will make us all rich.